 Currently, I’m the chief editor of a new Nature Research journal to be launched in January 2021, called Nature Computational Science.
 The journal will focus on both fundamental and applied research related to computational methods, algorithms, and tools that are developed across a range of scientific disciplines to help solve challenging, real-world problems.

-Currently, I’m a Postdoctoral Research Associate at NYU Tandon School of Engineering, under the supervision of Prof. Juliana Freire.
+Before, I was a Postdoctoral Research Associate at NYU Tandon School of Engineering, under the supervision of Prof. Juliana Freire.
 I came to the beautiful - and very busy - city of New York in January 2012 to pursue a Ph.D. degree.
-Before, I worked as a Research Assistant at Federal University of Rio de Janeiro (UFRJ), under the supervision of Prof. Marta Mattoso.
+Before coming to New York, I worked as a Research Assistant at Federal University of Rio de Janeiro (UFRJ), under the supervision of Prof. Marta Mattoso.
 I have a Ph.D. in Computer Science from NYU, and a B.E. in Computer and Information Engineering from UFRJ.
 To check out my full CV, click here.

-My research interests are mainly in the area of scientific data management, including provenance management and analytics, large-scale data analytics, data mining, reproducibility, and data visualization.
+Throughout the course of my Ph.D. and Postdoc, my research focus was mainly in the area of scientific data management, including provenance management and analytics, large-scale data analytics, data science, data mining, reproducibility, and data visualization.

-Some of the projects on which I’m currently working are:
+Some of the projects I’ve worked on in the past are: